buzzingpixel/buzzingpixel.com-abandoned-3/content/HomePage/02-CallOut.md

     },
     "right": {
         "title": "Construct",
-        "bodyContent": "Construct makes it easy for developers to create nested menu structures and at the same time, easy for non-technical content managers to manage pages and menus in the CMS!", "bullets": [
+        "bodyContent": "Construct makes it easy for developers to create nested menu structures while at the same time making it easy for non-technical content managers to manage pages and menus in the CMS!", "bullets": [
-            "Unlimited number of \"trees\" for menus and pages", "Easy to use template tags",
+            "Unlimited number of trees for menus and pages", "Easy to use template tags",
             "Easy custom configuration"
         ],